 Interactive learning in classrooms

 Many schools today don’t have the equipment needed to make technology accessible for their students.
 This is where smartphones as learning aids come into the picture.
 These everyday hand-held devices have more processing power than all of NASA’s computers when they landed a man on the moon.
-So, instead of dealing with computers, the teacher can simply ask the class to scan a QR code, or enter a www address that will take students directly to interactive content for the subject they are currently studying.
-With in-school education compromised by the pandemic and hybrid learning now prevalent, digital education is just another way for students to learn about the world around them and for teachers to communicate with them – on various digital platforms, all accessible by smartphones.
+So, instead of dealing with computers, the teacher can simply ask the class to scan a QR code or enter a www address that will take students directly to interactive content for the subject they are currently studying.
+When in-school education was compromised by the pandemic, hybrid learning became prevalent; digital education has since remained just another way for students to learn about the world around them and for teachers to communicate with them – on various digital platforms, all accessible by smartphones.

 Keeping in touch